proplot-dev/proplot/README.rst

 to special subclasses of the native matplotlib ``Figure`` and ``Axes`` classes.
 Notably, rather than using "palettes", ProPlot uses the native matplotlib ``LinearSegmentedColormap`` and ``ListedColormap`` for color control.
 This gives user a gentle learning curve, but also permits a number of powerful features well beyond the scope of seaborn.

-In summary, this project is intended as a companion or alternative to Seaborn, designed from the ground up to seamlessly wrap the matplotlib API rather than relying on a set of external functions.
+In summary, this project is intended as a companion or alternative to Seaborn, designed from the ground up to wrap the matplotlib API directly rather than relying on external functions.

 Contributions
 -------------